COVID-19 DIGITAL INCLUSION COMMUNITY RESOURCES

 CHARTER COMMUNICATIONS COMMUNITY RESOURCES

-- Charter Communications is continuing to offer Spectrum Internet Assist, a high-speed Broadband Program available to eligible low-income households that delivers speeds of 30 Mbps.
+- Charter Communications continues to offer the Spectrum Internet Assist, a high-speed Broadband program to eligible low-income households.

 COX COMMUNICATIONS COMMUNITY RESOURCES